ds2000/Ava/README.md

 No MQTT, no HACS.
 Devices are discovered natively by Home Assistant, just like ESPHome nodes.

 `Built for Low-End Hardware`
-Supports Android 7–16, including 32-bit devices.
+Supports Android 5–16, including 32-bit devices.
 Cheap tablets and old phones work reliably.

-`Expanding to Android 4.4–6`
-Earlier Android versions are currently under active development.
-The goal is full BLE proxy compatibility without compromises.

 ---